In the event that you need to leave the country and find somewhere safe to lay low, where would you run?

 In order to decrease the risk of being found by a governmental or policing agency, you need to learn how to disappear.
 To become a ghost is much harder than you might think.
 Social media, credit cards, CCTV, bank accounts, online purchases are all tracked and can ultimately point authorities to exactly where you are.

-There is a misconception that one has to always go to some unknown hellhole at the ends of the earth to escape.
-There are many great places to choose from where you would be unlikely to run the risk of extradition.
+There is a misconception that one has to always go to some unknown hellhole at the ends of the earth to escape, however, there are many great places to choose from where you would be unlikely to run the risk of extradition.

 Here are a few of the best options: